Before the Student Has Been Found Eligible for Special Education Services

 Step 3: Eligibility is Decided

-After students have completed a comprehensive assessment, the school determines if they are eligible to receive special education services.
-Eligibility for special education services varies from state to state.
-The Individuals with Disabilities Education Act recognizes 13 categorical disability areas under which students can qualify for special education services.
+After students complete a comprehensive assessment, the school determines their eligibility to receive special education services, which varies from state to state.
+The Individuals with Disabilities Education Act recognizes 13 categorical disability areas that qualify students for special education services.

 13 Disability Categories